-I divorced in 2009 and with my eight year old daughter began the adventure of being a single mom.
-Since earning a bachelor's degree in Music Education in my 20's I spent the next twenty years earning a modest part-time income as a performer, private violin and voice instructor, wedding coordinator, and as a Personnel Manager and Librarian for a regional symphony orchestra - all at the same time.
+I divorced in 2009 and with my eight-year-old daughter began the adventure of being a single mom.
+Since earning a bachelor's degree in Music Education in my 20's I spent the next thirty years earning a modest part-time income as a performer, private violin and voice instructor, wedding coordinator, and Personnel Manager and Librarian for a regional symphony orchestra - all at the same time.

 Being on my own it quickly became clear that I was going to need additional ways of bringing in money.
 I didn't really want to work in retail, but The Container Store kept coming to my mind.
 Growing up in Dallas I was a shopper at the first Container Store on Preston Rd back in the late 1980's.
 I still use the Elfa drawer units I purchased there over thirty-five years ago!
 I thought, "That could be a fun place to work".